Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: The convergence

-An equivalent definition of Carathéodory convergence (see for instance Definition 2.1 of \cite{BRY19}), in fact the original one, states that $U_n$ converges to $U$ for the Carathéodory topology if and only if for every compact $K \subset U$, we have $K\subset U_n$ for all $n$ large enough and for every connected open set $V\ni z$, if $V\subset U_n$ for infinitely many $n$ then $V \subset U$.
-From this equivalent definition, it is not hard to see that the space of simply connected open domains of $\C$ containing $z$ is separable.
+An equivalent definition of Carathéodory convergence (see for instance Definition 2.1 of \cite{BRY19}), in fact the original one, states that $U_n$ converges to $U$ for the Carathéodory topology if and only if for every compact $K \subset U$, we have $K\subset U_n$ for all $n$ large enough and for every connected open set $V\ni z$, if $V\subset U_n$ for infinitely many $n$ then $V \subset U$. {The equivalence between the two definitions of the Carathéodory convergence comes from the Carathéodory kernel theorem (see e.g.\@ p.3 of \cite{BRY19} or Proposition 3.63 in \cite{Law05}).} From this equivalent definition, it is not hard to see that the space of simply connected open domains of $\C$ containing $z$ is separable.
+Still, with this definition, notice that a sequence $U_n$ which converges to $U$ in the sense of Carath\'eodory may also converge to another simply connected open domain $V$ such that $V \cap U=\emptyset$. {For instance, let $U_n$ be the union of two disjoint non-empty open domains $U,V$ and an $\vp_n$-neighbourhood of a path $\Gamma$ connecting the domains $U$ and $V$ with $\vp_n \coloneqq 1/n$.
+Then one can see that $U_n\to U$ and $U_n \to V$ as $n\to \infty$ in the sense of Carathéodory.}

 From this equivalent definition, one can see that for all compact $K \subset U$ the restriction of $f_n^{-1}$ to $K$ is well defined for $n$ large enough.
 Actually, as a consequence of Arzelà-Ascoli's theorem, the convergence in the sense of Carathéodory of $U_n$ to $U$ implies the uniform convergence of $f_n^{-1}$ towards $f^{-1}$ on every compact subset of $U$.
 See Proposition 2.1 of \cite{BRY19} for more details.